TheWidlarzGroup/rn-emoji-keyboard/CONTRIBUTING.md

 We want this community to be friendly and respectful to each other.
 Please follow it in all your interactions with the project.

 ## Translations
-It would be great if you can contribute your translations!
+It would be great if you could contribute your translations!
 You can do it by following this steps *You can use `en` everywhere as reference*

 * Create language file in [translation directory](/src/translation/) *For example `en.ts`*
-* Create translation object like in other languages
+* Create a translation object like in other languages
   * *remember to change object name per your language*
 * Import and export this file in [index.tsx file](/src/index.tsx)
 * Add new language to documentation in [README.md file](/README.md#pre-defined)